LeCoqHardi/EldenRingTTRPG/rules/fighting.md

 * **Frostbite:** When inflicted by Frostbite, the victim suffers HP damage, damage negation penalty to all sources, and slowed Stamina recovery speed.
 The debuff lasts x turns, but can be cured prematurely by receiving Fire damage.
 * **Sleep:** When inflicted by Sleep, the victim falls asleep (3 turns) or briefly loses their balance.
 * **Madness:** When consumed by Madness, the victim is briefly stunned and suffers damage based on max HP and FP.
-* **Deathblight:** When taken by Death Blight, spires of pure death rapidly grow from their dead body, killing the victim immediately.
+* **Deathblight:** When taken by Death Blight, spores of pure death rapidly grow from their dead body, killing the victim immediately.
+    * *Example: A Servant of Rot deals Scarlet Rot buildup.*

 ### Buildup System
 A buildup system implies that an affliction doesn't immediately take full effect but gradually increases in severity over time.
 This can be achieved by introducing a "buildup meter" or "stack counter" for each affliction.

-**Example:** A Servant of Rot deals scarlet rot buildup.
+    * *Example: Dragonlord Placidussax deals Red-Lightning damages.*

 ### Saving Throws